TOLL FREE: 1-866-611-2665

-If you are experiencing pain, and swelling or stiffness in joints, your doctor might refer you for image-guided pain therapy treatment.
-This treatment involves a variety of procedures that are commonly used to treat symptoms in joints like ankles, elbows, hips, knees, spine, shoulders, thumbs, and wrists.
+If you are experiencing pain, and swelling or stiffness in joints, your doctor might refer you for a pain management procedure.
+These procedures are commonly used to treat symptoms in joints like ankles, elbows, hips, knees, spine, shoulders, thumbs, and wrists.

 These are very safe procedures, as they are performed in a sterile manner according to provincial guidelines.
 Only in very rare circumstances will a patient develop an infection or an allergy to a substance in the product.
 The booking staff will review your allergies with you prior to your appointment.

 The most common side effect of an injection is mild pain or bruising around the area.
 Pain may temporarily worsen due to inflammation during the first 24-48 hours.
 Over-the-counter pain medications or icing the area can help.
 You will be advised to leave the Band-Aid on, keep the treatment area clean, and avoid showering for the first 24 hours.

 For the first 48 hours after an injection, it’s recommended that you avoid bathtubs, hot tubs, and pools.
 For most injections you will be advised to avoid strenuous activity and lifting for 48 hours.

 For some spine injections, you will need to avoid driving and taking regular anti-inflammatory medication (i.e., ibuprofen/Advil) for the first 24 hours, if possible.
 A feeling of heaviness, numbness, or tingling in one or both legs is normal and could last for 4-6 hours after the injection.
 We advise avoiding strenuous activity and lifting for 3-5 days after your procedure.